gideonte/CanadianCast/README.md

 ## Topic

+- This report presents where the Canadian film casts are coming from.
+- The word cast represents actors and actresses.
-This report will present data visualization of where the Canadian film casts are coming from.
-This report will help individuals seeking to meet with different film actors for mentorship and learn from them.
-The word casts is used in this visualization to present actors and actresses.
+- This report will help individuals seeking to meet with different film actors for mentorship and learn from them.

 <img width="1158" alt="Casts" src="https://user-images.githubusercontent.com/8546504/183376867-5cadfe8c-6bd5-4372-9a90-c3c17de66724.png">